Cold Brew vs. Espresso: What’s the Difference?

 7. Health Benefits

 Both espresso and cold brew come with their own set of health benefits.
-Cold brew is rich in polyphenols, whereas espresso is known for its antioxidant benefits.
+Cold brew may have fewer antioxidant benefits than hot brewed coffee.

 Overall, the basic health benefits of both coffees are more or less the same.
-However, cold brew is known to be much more gentle on your digestive system than espresso.
+However, cold brew may be more gentle on your digestive system than espresso.

 Which Is Better, Espresso or Cold Brew?